cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/location-aware-protection.md

 # Location-Aware DDoS Protection

-Location-Aware DDoS Protection can detect and mitigate traffic that deviates from your site's geo-distribution profile, which Cloudflare builds from legitimate traffic and updates over time.
+Location-Aware DDoS Protection can detect and mitigate traffic that deviates from your site's geo-distribution profile, which Cloudflare builds from legitimate traffic and keeps updating over time.

 The geo-distribution profile is exposed as a rule in the HTTP DDoS Attack Protection Managed Ruleset that you can configure.